 THRIVE: BECOME A MASSAGE THERAPIST

-In Fall 2020 TCL Massage Therapy program will offer a Daytime schedule for courses.
+The TCL Massage Therapy program offers a daytime schedule for courses.
 The Daytime schedule is a full-time course load organized within three full days per week (Tuesday/Wednesday/Thursday, avg.
 8.5 hours per day), completed in three semesters (Fall/Spring/Summer).
 Students build a strong academic foundation as well as developing refined technical skills, and the TCL Massage Therapy program has maintained a 100% completion rate for the Massage and Bodywork Licensing Exam (MBLEx) for over a decade.

 Technical College of the Lowcountry’s 750-hour, three-semester, 31-credit-hour Massage Therapy training program is offered entirely at the New River Campus in Bluffton.